-- 7.1 The Headteacher will ensure that: - 7.1.1 The work of the Careers Advisor and CEIAG events are supported and monitored - 7.1.2 A member of the Senior Leadership Team has an overview of CEIAG work and reports regularly back to the team - 7.2 The effectiveness of this policy will be measured in a variety of ways: - 7.2.1 Feedback from stakeholders through mechanisms such as the Kirkland Rowell student and parent survey; - 7.2.2 Feedback from external visitors to the school such as the School Improvement Partner (SIP) or Ofsted; - 7.2.2 The number of students who are NEET in October having left the school in the previous summer.
+- 7.1 The Headteacher will ensure that: - 7.1.1 The work of the Careers Advisor and CEIAG events are supported and monitored - 7.1.2 A member of the Senior Leadership Team has an overview of CEIAG work and reports regularly back to the team

+- 7.2 The effectiveness of this policy will be measured in a variety of ways: - 7.2.1 Feedback from stakeholders through mechanisms such as the Kirkland Rowell student and parent survey; - 7.2.2 Feedback from external visitors to the school such as the School Improvement Partner (SIP) or Ofsted; - 7.2.3 Student voice is integral to shaping CEIAG provision and is gathered through surveys, interviews, and focus groups to inform planning. - 7.2.2 The number of students who are NEET in October having left the school in the previous summer.
 This figure can be compared to national figures as well as against the equivalent figure from similar schools both nationally and within the county. - 7.3 The governors of Ormiston SWB Academy will review this policy every year.